MertSenel/ssl-certificate-expiry-checker/README.md

 - Pester Test results are reported in the pipeline for seeing if any of the endpoints checked has an SSL certificate with expiry date within alerting periods.
 - The test results are also allows us to report on pipeline's result status.
 An easy way for getting notified from the pipeline can be achieved via subscribing to the pipeline's results in various ways Azure DevOps has native integration such as email, or Microsoft Teams Azure DevOps bot.
 - Alternative e-mail based or webhook based notifications can be added via the utility script `Send-Notifications.ps1`.
+- Azure DevOps project dashboard widgets such as test results trends or pipeline build result widget can be used to track status at a glance inside Azure DevOps.

 #### Sample Azure DevOps Pipeline Run Screenshots